Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Networking IT/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist.md

 		- **For persistent NodeJS**: pm2
 			- Refer to the tutorial [[Installing PM2 and Configuring Nginx for Multiple Node.js Applications (Shortcut)]] even if you're not on nginx (the first sections will be applicable before the section on applying it to nginx)
 		- **For persistent Python**: Supervisor, virtual envs, gunicorn and flask
-			- Refer to [[Supervisor Primer - GET STARTED - Alternately, Install Everything.md]] which includes supervisor, gunicorn, flask, pyenv, pyenv-virtualenvs, pipenv.
+			- Refer to [[Supervisor Primer - GET STARTED - Alternately, Install Everything]] which includes supervisor, gunicorn, flask, pyenv, pyenv-virtualenvs, pipenv.
 There it will install all the dependnecies
 				- [ ] pyenv
 				- [ ] pyenv-virtualenvs
 				- [ ] pipenv